tanberry/learnings/gitmagic.md

 ### Step 1.
 Fetch the remote PR into your local repo

-In your local `main` branch, run 'gir pull origin main` in order to make sure that your main is up-to-date.
+In your local `main` branch, run `git pull origin main` in order to make sure that your main is up-to-date.

-Then to pull in and create alocal branch of the contributor's remote branch, run:
+Then to pull in and create a local branch of the contributor's remote branch, run:

 `git fetch origin pull/$ID/head:$BRANCHNAME` where `$ID` is the pull request id and `$BRANCHNAME` is the name of the remote/upstream branch (by default, often `patch-1`.